Writing is tricky, especially when it’s part of a comprehensive marketing plan for a business.

 When you’re writing marketing copy, are you trying to connect with the customer or the product?

-Writing in active voice (emphasizing the subject – aka your potential customer) creates a higher likelihood that the audience reading it will relate to the content.
+Writing in an active voice (emphasizing the subject – aka your potential customer) increases the likelihood that the audience reading it will relate to the content.
 When readers can imagine themselves in your words, that resonance is a powerful tool of persuasion.

 Tip #3 Make it about your audience.

 We already touched on the importance of connecting with your audience in our last section about writing in an active voice.
 But that’s just a piece of a much bigger puzzle.

 Your readers are people.
 And people like to hear about themselves.
 You should always keep this in mind as you write your copy.

 In practice, this means viewing every piece of information you share through the lens of your audience.